guilt/vim-ai/README.md

 This plugin adds Artificial Intelligence (AI) capabilities to your Vim and Neovim.
 You can generate code, edit text, or have an interactive conversation with GPT models, all powered by OpenAI's API.

+> **🚀 Enhanced Fork**: This is an enhanced version of [madox2/vim-ai](https://github.com/madox2/vim-ai) with additional **context-aware roles** that automatically understand your project structure and provide enhanced AI assistance.

 ![vim-ai demo](./demo.gif)

 To get an idea what is possible to do with AI commands see the [prompts](https://github.com/madox2/vim-ai/wiki/AI-prompts#prompts) on the [Community Wiki](https://github.com/madox2/vim-ai/wiki)